-Explaining the structure to the shareholders at the annual general meeting held in London on 13 December 1962, the chairman confirmed that the operational supervision of the group's interests in South Africa was the responsibility of 'our wholly owned subsidiary, Gold Fields of South Africa Ltd., which is resident in Johannesburg'.
+Explaining the structure to the shareholders at the annual general meeting held in London on 13 December 1962, the chairman confirmed that the operational supervision of the group's interests in South Africa was the responsibility of our wholly owned subsidiary, Gold Fields of South Africa Ltd., which is resident in Johannesburg'.
 When in 1959 the group acquired both New Union Gold Fields, since renamed Gold Fields Finance (S.A.)
 Ltd., and the South African H.E.
-Proprietary Ltd., their management was also vested in Gold Fields of South Africa, although the ahares of these companies were held directly by the parent company in London.
+Proprietary Ltd., their management was also vested in Gold Fields of South Africa, although the shares of these companies were held directly by the parent company in London.

-In Australia, responsibility for administration of the group's operations is exercised by Consolidated Gold Fields (Australia) Pty Ltd. Gold Fields' principal investment in Australia is represented by a majority interest in Commonwealth Mining Investments (Australia) Ltd., 'a mining finance company, which has a broadly based portfolio in Australian, North ju i
+In Australia, responsibility for administration of the group's operations is exercised by Consolidated Gold Fields (Australia) Pty Ltd. Gold Fields' principal investment in Australia is represented by a majority interest in Commonwealth Mining Investments (Australia) Ltd., 'a mining finance company, which has a broadly based portfolio in Australian, North American and other overseas investments', according to the chairman's report.